buedaswag/landing-page/README.md

 * the date feild in the articles should be extracted from te doc name
 * add the testemonial from Mark
+* create backlinks for pages, especially about VSM, etcz`